 Many people think of dandelion as a pesky weed.
 However, ancient Chinese and Middle Eastern medicine uses dandelion for its medicinal properties.
 Dandelion milk, or sap, is a traditional remedy for skin diseases like warts.

-A 2011 animal study found that dandelion extract may support collagen production, decrease skin inflammation, and soothe irritation.
+A found that dandelion extract may support collagen production, decrease skin inflammation, and soothe irritation.
 A 2012 study also determined that dandelions have antimicrobial components.
 These properties may be useful for fighting warts, but more human research is needed.

 To try this method, break apart a dandelion and squeeze out the sticky white sap.
 Apply to the wart once or twice a day.
 Repeat for two weeks.

 Never use dandelions that have been sprayed with chemicals.

 People use aloe vera gel for skin conditions like burns and psoriasis.
 If your wart is itchy or painful, the gel may provide relief.

 Aloe vera gel can also fight pathogens, including viruses.
 A found that it works against herpes simplex virus type 1, but no studies exist on the specific benefits for HPV.